mattermost/mattermost-developer-documentation/site/content/blog/2020-06-10-opentracing.md

 {{end}}
 ```

 Phew, this was quite a trip, huh?
 I hope you found it interesting.
+You can see the actual generator implementation inside `mattermost-server` in [/app/layer_generators/main.go](https://github.com/mattermost/mattermost-server/blob/master/app/layer_generators/main.go)

 > __Side note__: this is just one way of handling this problem.
-Some people are against using code-generation too much since it hides alot of implementation away and complicates the build process (you have to re-run the generators each time your interface changes).
+Some people are against using code-generation too much since it hides a lot of implementation away and complicates the build process (you have to re-run the generators each time your interface changes).
 We've settled on this approach due to it's flexibility and performance.
 If you have any notes or ideas on how this could be implemented cleaner - please stop by the [Mattermost Community](https://community.mattermost.com) and I'll be **very** glad to discuss it further.